Canto III

 2023, videoperformance, Piesberg quarry, Osnabrück, Germania

-The action in the performance is directly inspired by the punishment described by Dante in the third canto of the Inferno dedicated to the 'Slothful': a group of performers, one of whom carries a large white banner ('nsegna'), proceeds in a line through the spaces of the quarry and the mine.
+Canto III is a series of video performances created in the Piesberg mine and quarry in Osnabrück, Germany.
+The action in the performances is directly inspired by the punishment described by Dante in the third canto of the Inferno, dedicated to the "Indifferent" (Ignavi): a group of performers, one of whom carries a large white banner, proceeds in a line through the spaces of the quarry and the mine.

 Supported by the International Performance Art Archive Black Kit, Quartier Am Hafen, Italian Cultural Institute of Cologne, Lab Europe, Gallery Hase 29, Erasmus+